 Prompt 5 - Describe the most significant challenge you have faced and the steps you have taken to overcome this challenge.
 How has this challenge affected your academic achievement?

-One of the darkest times I faced was in fourth grade.
+One of the darkest times I’d ever faced was in fourth grade.
 My mom was diagnosed with cancer and had to be treated overseas.
-I felt as if the pillar supporting me went away.
+I felt as if the pillar supporting my family crumbled.
 Since she left, I had to fill in the role of my parents in taking care of the family.
 It was overwhelming to say the least.
-Studying, tutoring my siblings, keeping the house tidy, and making sure we eat healthy meals, all of these began chipping away at my body and soul.
+Studying, tutoring my siblings, keeping the house tidy, and making sure we ate healthy meals - all of these began chipping away at my body and soul.

-Lethargy became an everyday occurrence, which was apparent in school.
+Lethargy became an everyday occurrence, which was apparent at school.
 One of the teachers reached out to me; that became my wake up call.

 “I need to balance my studies and my responsibilities at home!”